Skip to main content

 Czechia as an independent state became a member of the Council of Europe on 30 June 1993 and, since the very beginning has been actively involved in its various activities.
 In the area of education and at all education levels, Czechia has given attention especially to the projects that have been identified as high priority by the Council of Europe.
 Great emphasis was placed on education towards democratic citizenship and language policy.
 In April 1995, Czechia acceded to a Partial Agreement of the Council of Europe establishing the European Centre for Modern Languages in Graz, Austria.
 The Centre's objective is to implement language policy in the area of foreign language teaching and learning.
 It organises meetings of language policy makers, experts in theory of teaching and methodology of modern language teaching, teacher trainers, authors of textbooks and other experts from this field.
 Czechia has a representative on the Governing Board, which enables Czechia to play an important part in shaping the strategy for the Centre's activities.

-There are also representatives of Czechia on other committees of the Council of Europe.
+There are also representatives of Czechia in other committees of the Council of Europe.
 Since 1995 the Ministry of Education, Youth and Sports has been organising seminars for education experts from member states of the Council of Europe under the title Prague Forum.
 The latest eighth forum dedicated to politics in education was held in 2017.
 Since the academic year 1992/93, some schools have participated in the Europe at School event, which is organised under the auspices of the Council of Europe.
-Czechia focuses on organising exhibitions and fine art and literary competitions, both in Czechia and abroad.
-The coordinator of the activities is a national committee appointed by the Ministry of Education, Youth and Sports, in 2022/2023 the ministry did not include these competitions among the supported projects.
+Czechia focused on organising exhibitions and fine art and literary competitions, both in Czechia and abroad.
+The coordinator of the activities was a national committee appointed by the Ministry of Education, Youth and Sports.
+From 2022/2023 the ministry did not include these competitions among the supported projects.
+For more information on the Council of Europe, see the website of the Ministry of Education, Youth and Sports.

 IEA